Refurbishment Bridging Loan

 What is a Refurbishment Bridging Loan?

-Loan terms and eligibility criteria vary significantly from one lender to the next.
+Each lender will have their own set of terms and criteria for eligibility for applicants of refurbishment finance.
 As with all bridging loan applications, you can expect extensive credit history checks to be carried out as part of the process.

 What Are Light Refurbishment Bridging Loans?

 Light refurbishment refers to upgrades made to a property that does not require any major structural changes or planning permissions.
 It is, however, important to check with the lender what they consider ‘light’ as this may vary from one lender to another.

 - Replacing old windows and doors with new

 - New central heating system

 Even if the upgrade involves all of the above alterations it will still be considered ‘light’ refurbishment due to the fact that no major changes are being undertaken and no permissions are required.

 What is a Heavy Refurbishment Bridging Loan?